-Penalties will only be applied after the work has been marked and the Exam Board has checked whether there are any valid reasons for late submission.]
+]

 4. Progression rules and classification conventions

 4.1 Qualitative descriptors of classes (FHS) / Qualitative descriptors of Distinction, Pass, Fail (FPE) / Qualitative descriptors of Distinction, Merit, Pass, Fail (PGT)

 Qualitative descriptors should be given for classes for FHS examinations; for Distinction, Pass and Fail for FPE; and for Distinction, Merit, Pass and Fail for postgraduate taught courses.
 Qualitative descriptors for bands of marks may be given as an alternative.